 A mirror like this would have likely been hung between two windows, a space known as a trumeau in French, and over a chest of drawers or a console table in an elite Parisian residence.
 Mirrors displayed in this way are often referred to as “pier glasses” in English, and one of this size would have required more than one piece of glass.
 At the Museum, two pieces of modern glass are used to recreate this authentic period appearance.

 Until recently, a chest of drawers and a Chinese porcelain bowl with silver mounts were exhibited below the mirror.
 Given its popularity for taking selfies, curators improvised to protect the furniture and porcelain from potential damage.
-With these pieces relocated farther down the gallery, visitors can now see and photograph the mirror—and themselves—more clearly.
+With these pieces relocated further down the gallery, visitors can now see and photograph the mirror—and themselves—more clearly.

 Come admire your reflection and take as many pictures as you wish.
 And when you do, stop and reflect on the power and symbolism of mirrors in centuries past.